 “Come, Make in India!”
 Back in 2014, when the newly elected Prime Minister Narendra Modi came into power, he announced his flagship programme – ‘Make in India’, as a part of India’s renewed focus on manufacturing.
 The objective was simple – the huge workforce of the country could benefit themselves if they turn into a manufacturing hub, something that China did long ago.
 The Government aimed to make India the most preferred global manufacturing destination, building our manufacturing capacity on four pillars – New Processes, New Infrastructure, New Sectors and New Mindset.
 As a part of the same initiative, various measures have been launched over the years including ‘Ease of Doing Business’, ‘Minimum Government Maximum Governance’, ‘Startup India, Standup India’ and ‘Skill India’.
-The government has well-marketed its initiative worldwide over the past years, and at times, even routine regulatory changes have been marked as being part of the same initiative.
+The government has well-marketed its business set up in India initiative worldwide over the past years, and at times, even routine regulatory changes have been marked as being part of the same initiative.

 Whether the same has boosted the prospects of our country in terms of globally preferred manufacturing destination, employment opportunities generation, innovations and product developments, advancement of the industrial technology and development of widespread infrastructure, is incalculable and at best, debatable, as only the future can tell us whether we were or not successful in the past.
 Some milestones tell us about the progress in our journey, however, India is a huge nation, and it is not possible to assess if the same has been consistently achieved in all sectors of the industry and all parts of the society.
 And most importantly, it is way more difficult to conclude whether we have progressed ‘exceptionally’ or ‘at just the normal rate’.
 However, there’s one sector which is clearly showing problematic signs – Automobiles.